-(2) The Change in Control severance is calculated using the actual 2014 bonus percentage of 102.25% of Mr. Wolking's bonus at target.
+(1) The Change in Control severance is calculated using Mr. Ryan's 2017 target bonus percentage.

-(3) Performance-based restricted stock units granted in 2013, 2014 and 2015 are earned on a pro-rata basis as determined by the performance of the Company on the closing date of the change in control.
+(2) Performance-based restricted stock units granted in 2015 and 2016 are earned on a pro-rata basis as determined by the performance of the Company on the closing date of the Change in Control.
 The amount recorded assumes performance at the closing date of the Change in Control results in the maximum payment being earned under those agreement(s).
-All service-based restricted stock units are treated as fully earned at target level, and the period of restriction lapses upon a change in control and subsequent termination of employment.
+Performance-based restricted stock units granted in 2017 and all service-based restricted stock units are treated as fully earned at target level, and the period of restriction lapses upon a Change in Control and subsequent termination of employment.

-(4) If Mr. Wolking terminates employment on account of his disability, he will continue as a participant through the service and performance period, and his 2013, 2014 and 2015 performance-based restricted stock units (including forfeiture of some or all shares) and unvested restricted stock will be determined at the end of those periods in accordance with the agreement(s) and paid shortly after the end of the period.
+(3) If Mr. Ryan terminates employment on account of his disability, he will continue as a participant through the service and performance period, and his 2015, 2016 and 2017 performance-based restricted stock units (including forfeiture of some or all shares) and unvested restricted stock will be determined at the end of those periods in accordance with the agreement(s) and paid shortly after the end of the period.
 The amount recorded assumes the maximum payment is earned under those agreement(s).

-(5) If Mr. Wolking dies while an employee, the period of restriction will lapse, and 2013, 2014 and 2015 performance-based restricted stock units will be treated as earned at the "target" level.
+(4) If Mr. Ryan dies while an employee, the period of restriction will lapse, and 2015, 2016 and 2017 performance-based restricted stock units will be treated as earned at the "target" level.